 This is, of course, Cybis’ Wendy which was introduced in 1957 and continued to be produced by the studio for almost all of its existence.
 She is 6.5” tall.

-Here’s one in better condition, still in its original packaging.
+Here’s one that is still in its original packaging.
 They have named her “Little Miss Ponytail” and she is designated as a party favor because she does not have a ‘pick’ base that would allow her to sit securely atop a cake.
 She sold for 59 cents.
 “Sugar Plum” was one of Wilton’s market brandings under which they sold various items such as food colors, a cookie press, cake pans, sugar molds and kits, decorating sets, various plastic cake topper items, and party favors such as this one.
+These were made offshore (Hong Kong) for Wilton, who has always been based in Chicago.

-Wendy was not the only Wilton copy during that time period, however.
+This was not the only Wilton copy during that time period, however.

 Cybis Red Shoes/Wilton ballerina